-- 1. Undertake a placemaking plan that considers both public art and other place activation strategies. - 2.
-Examine the need for a community arts center, considering its mission, audience, function, operating entity and funding and determine whether to move forward. - 3.
-Evaluate the potential for an arts and culture district in Hollister, considering both downtown and a naturally occurring cultural district outside downtown, building consensus on needs, goals and actions. - 4.
-Evaluate the need, opportunities and strategies for creating artist living and work space. - 5.
-Support the provision of mini-grants for small-scale creative activations, such as activities in public spaces, murals and exhibitions in interior spaces that are open to the general public (such as coffee shops, libraries and recreation centers). - 6.
-Establish a yearly arts festival. - 7.
-Incorporate public art into city infrastructure and public space projects, including small-scale enhancements of existing infrastructure. - 8.
-Develop strategies for maintaining public art that the city owns.
+- Undertake a placemaking plan that considers both public art and other place activation strategies.
+1. - Examine the need for a community arts center, considering its mission, audience, function, operating entity and funding 2. and determine whether to move forward.
+As part of this study, consider the potential for the arts center to include historical displays and exhibits. - Evaluate the potential for an arts and culture district in Hollister, considering both downtown and a naturally occurring 3. cultural district outside downtown, building consensus on needs, goals and actions. - Evaluate the need, opportunities and strategies for creating artist living and work space.
+4. - Support the provision of mini-grants for small-scale creative activations, such as activities in public spaces, murals and 5. exhibitions in interior spaces that are open to the general public (such as coffee shops, libraries and recreation centers). - Establish a yearly arts festival.
+6. - Incorporate public art into city infrastructure and public space projects, including small-scale enhancements of existing 7. infrastructure. - Develop strategies for maintaining public art that the city owns.
+8.